-The test fixture was designed to approximate the seating position of a front seat passenger car occupant using a simplified geometry (Figure A.1, see online supplement).
-Additional information about the setup and instrumentation can be found in the Appendix (see online supplement).
+The test fixture was designed to approximate the seating position of a front seat passenger car occupant using a simplified geometry (Figure A.1).
+Additional information about the setup and instrumentation can be found in the Appendix.

-The seat belt was adjusted before the test and given a 50-N pretension.
-The height and lateral position of the D-ring were adjusted to provide a similar set of conditions across the different occupants' anthropometries (its height was set at the height of the external auditory meatus of each occupant and it was positioned 100 mm outward from the right acromion of the occupant).
-A preinflated airbag (vented at t=0 ms) attached to a rigid frame was also used to restrain the forward motion of the occupant.
+The seat belt was adjusted before test and given a 50 N pretension.
+The height and lateral position of the D-ring were adjusted to provide a similar set of conditions across the different occupants' anthropometries (its height was set at the height of the External Auditory Meatus of each occupant and it was positioned 100 mm outward from the right acromion of the occupant).
+A pre-inflated airbag (vented at t=0 ms) attached to a rigid frame was also used to restrain the forward motion of the occupant.
 The airbag forward position was set so that the occupant's chest was in initial contact with the inflated bag.
-After all of these adjustments, 2 sets of restraint conditions were implemented as indicated in Table 1.
-Test subjects were exposed to a frontal impact following a trapezoidal deceleration with a plateau about 14 g that resulted in a 35 km/h delta-V (Figure A.3, see online supplement).
+After all these adjustments, two sets of restraint conditions were implemented as indicated in Table 1.
+Test subjects were exposed to a frontal impact following a trapezoidal deceleration with a plateau about 14 g that resulted in a 35 km/h delta-v (Figure A.3).
 The THOR-M dummy was exposed to similar test conditions to have paired PMHS-THOR tests that could be used to benchmark injury criteria.